 Summary: If you’re still writing code to clean and prep your data you're missing big opportunities for efficiency and consistency with modern data prep platforms.

 A poll released recently showed Python increasing its lead over R as the language of choice for analytics professionals.
-Setting aside questions of the representativeness to the analytics practitioner population of a…Continue
+Setting aside questions of the representativeness to the analytics practitioner population of…Continue